MISP/misp-book/create-event-report/README.md

 You need specific permission to create an event.

-For this example, I choose a report found on (Bleeping Computer)[http://www.bleepingcomputer.com/news/security/researcher-finds-the-karma-ransomware-being-distributed-via-pay-per-install-network/], so OSINT.
+For this example, I choose a report found on [Bleeping Computer](http://www.bleepingcomputer.com/news/security/researcher-finds-the-karma-ransomware-being-distributed-via-pay-per-install-network/), so OSINT.

 ![Report title](figures/report_title.png)